bvbohnen/X4_Customizer/Documentation.md

  * 1.2
    - Added the initial Gui, featuring: python syntax and plugin highlighter, documentation viewer, settings editor, script launcher, preliminary weapon info viewer; plus niceties like changing font, remembering layout, and processing on a background thread.
    - Some unfortunate file size bloat in the compiled version.
+ * 1.3
+   - Added the Live_Editor, an extension for supporting gui based hand editing of game files.
+   - Gui refined further, and live editor support added.
+   - Weapon tables updated for the live editor.
+   - Swapped the release exe to run without a console, and fixed a bug when running from outside the main directory.